MohammadNoorAbuAsbe/Infodemy/README.md

-# MyRuppin
+# Infodemy

-MyRuppin is an Android application designed to help students at Ruppin Academic Center manage their academic schedules, grades, and upcoming events.
+Infodemy is an Android application designed to help students at Ruppin Academic Center manage their academic schedules, grades, and upcoming events.
 The app provides a user-friendly interface for viewing course schedules, tracking grades, and staying updated with important events.

 ## Features